Where is Weigel Health Center located?

 Who gets to use the Student Health Center?

 Weigel Health Center is open to all Buffalo State students.
 The Health fee (charged each semester) is a mandatory charge.
 In addition to supporting the operation of the Weigel Health Center, the fee is used to promote many health and wellness programs conducted for the benefit of students.
 The Health Fee is not health insurance and is mandatory for all students.
 The Health Fee cannot be waived except by Distant Learners (Those who reside outside of Erie and Niagara counties and are enrolled exclusively in other types of classes that never meet on campus).

 Do I need health insurance to be seen at Weigel Health Center?

 Your Health Center appointment is covered by the Health Fee.
 All full-time students are required to have insurance (either your own, under a parent, or Buffalo State Insurance).
 This is for Emergency room, Urgent Care, and Prescriptions.
 It is your responsibility to contact your insurance carrier to determine if and what they cover in the Buffalo area.
-If you have your own insurance, you are required to complete an online waiver.

 How do I get seen in the Weigel Health Center?

 Students are encouraged to make appointments, walk-ins will be evaluated and given an appointed if needed per availability.

 Appointments can be scheduled: